Thanks to a grant from the Boeckling Charitable Trust, we are pleased to

 Can I wait to pick up all the prizes at one time?

 Yes, you can, but we highly encourage you to pick up prizes as your child earns them.
-Each 100 book milestone reached has a corresponding developmentally appropriate reward that comes with an instruction sheet on how to use the item to promote early literacy skills with your child.
+Each 100-book milestone reached earns a reward that comes with an instruction sheet on how to use the item to promote early literacy skills with your child.

 Do I need a library card to participate?